fasrc/helmod/doc/HOWTO.md

 ## Get the source code

-By whatever means necessary, get a copy of the app source archive into the location for the sources.
+Put a copy of the app source archive in the location for the sources.
 For example:

 ``` bash